Shorten Your Book Manuscript with These 12 Tips

 Do you have more stories or more examples than you need to prove your point?

-Are all the chapter roughly the same length?
+Are all the chapters roughly the same length?
 Find the average chapter length, then make sure no chapter is more than 10 percent shorter or more than 10 percent longer than that average.
 If you have disparities, you need to reorganize and cut sections.

 9. Ask beta readers to help.

 Ask your beta readers to flag the sections that lose their interest or that seem excessive.
-(See my author resource on how to utilize beta readers here.)
+See my author resource on how to utilize beta readers here.

 10. Eliminate (or cut) the literature review.